Honey Refractometers

 Using Olive Oil to Calibrate

-Add a couple of drops of your calibration solution to the flat glass – avoid air bubbles.
+Add a couple of drops of olive oil to the flat glass – avoid air bubbles.
 Gently press down the clear panel causing the solution to spread out.

 Hold the refractometer towards a bright light, adjust the angle if needed -look through the eyepiece.
 You may have to adjust your eyepiece if the view is fuzzy.